benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 ## Visit
 A FieldWorker is recording demographic updates and records a new Visit at an existing Location, or updating an existing Visit.

-The registration must include the Visit itself, the uuid of the Location visited, the uuid of the FieldWorker conducting the census, and the date-time of the registration.
+The registration must include the Visit itself, the uuid of the Location visited, the uuid of the FieldWorker conducting the update, and the date-time of the registration.

 The Visit will be associated with the given Location, and persisted.